KSP-KOS/KOS/doc/source/structures/misc/timewarp.rst

     :access: Method
     :return: None

     Call this method to cancel any active warp.
-This will both interupt any current automated warp (such as one using :meth:`WARPTO<TimeWarp:WARPTO>` or the "Warp Here" user interface) and a manual warp setting (as if you had used the ``SET WARP TO 0.`` command).
+This will both interrupt any current automated warp (such as one using :meth:`WARPTO<TimeWarp:WARPTO>` or the "Warp Here" user interface) and a manual warp setting (as if you had used the ``SET WARP TO 0.`` command).